TedLeRoy/ubuntu-update.sh/README.md

 Being in the directory where the file resides when you run the comand.

+You will not have to set the file executable if you create a local git repository and clone from Master.

 ### Warning

 Be sure you have read and understand what this file does before running it.